NAWCAD chosen to operate local tech site

-The Navy has chosen the Naval Air Warfare Center’s Aircraft Division at Naval Air Station Patuxent River as one of six “tech bridge” leaders in the country, making the announcement in a video chat meeting online Tuesday.
+The Navy has chosen the Naval Air Warfare Center’s Aircraft Division at Naval Air Station Patuxent River as one of six “tech bridge” leaders in the country, making the announcement in a video chat meeting.

 The tech bridge sites aim to connect the Navy with “non-traditional” partners, like startups, small businesses and universities to solve “technological challenges” in warfare.